coleifer/unqlite-python/docs/index.rst

 * Support for Jx9 scripting.
 * APIs for working with Jx9 JSON document collections.

+Limitations:

+* Python 2.x only.
+No support for Python 3.
+* Not tested on Windoze.

 The previous version (0.2.0) of ``unqlite-python`` utilized ``ctypes`` to wrap the UnQLite C library.
 By switching to Cython, key/value, cursor and Jx9 collection operations are an order of magnitude faster.
 In particular, filtering collections using user-defined Python functions is now *much*, *much* more performant.

 The source code for unqlite-python is `hosted on GitHub <https://github.com/coleifer/unqlite-python>`_.